Risankizumab

 • If you could get pregnant, you are advised to use effective contraception while you are on risankizumab and for at least 21 weeks after you stop treatment.

 • If you're taking risankizumab and you’re pregnant or planning to get pregnant, talk to your IBD team.
 They can discuss your treatment options with you.
-Having Crohn’s that is not under control can itself lead to problems during pregnancy.
+Having Crohn’s or Colitis that is not under control can itself lead to problems during pregnancy.
 So your team will discuss options to keep your condition under control and keep any potential risk to your baby as low as possible.

 We have separate information about Reproductive health and Pregnancy and breastfeeding.